Alipore Central Jail

-The Alipore Jail or Alipore Central Jail, also known as Presidency Correctional Home, is a prison in Alipore, Kolkata, where political prisoners were kept under British rule, among them Subhas Chandra Bose.
+The Alipore Jail or Alipore Central Jail, also known as Presidency Correctional Home, is a defunct Indian prison in Alipore, Kolkata, where political prisoners were kept under British rule.
 It also housed the Alipore Jail Press.
-It is no longer in operation as a jail, having been shut down on February 20, 2019.

-The jail site is being developed as an Independence museum in the name of the martyrs who were imprisoned and executed there.
-It is also sometimes used for film shoots.
+It is no longer in operation as a jail, having been shut down on 20 February 2019.
+The jail site has been now developed into an independence museum in memory of the martyrs who were imprisoned and executed there.